charlie-vf/genshin-recipes-blog/README.md

     - the searchbar allows users to search by username and content keywords

 - As a user, I can view the most followed users so I can easily navigate to their profile -- this was changed to be the most liked recipes as it felt more relevant to the content of the website as liking recipes would likely be more frequent than following users
+    - Updated User Story: As a user, I can view the most popular recipes so I can easily navigate to the community's favourite recipes
         - popular recipes component provides access to the community's favourite recipes & displays the number of likes

 ## Sprint Six - Profiles - Week Three - Three Days
 The final main sprint was user profiles, including editing functionality for the user's profile and ensuring relevant information displays when viewing others' profiles.